DarioCasciato/arduino-template-oop/README.md

 ## Removing Example Code

-If you prefer to start with a clean slate and remove the example code provided in this template, you can use the "clean-template" branch.
+If you prefer to start with a clean slate and remove the example code provided in this template, you can use the "remove-template" branch.
 This branch has already removed the example code and is ready for you to begin your project without any pre-existing code.

 ### Instructions:

-1. Switch to the "clean-template" branch using the following command:
+1. Switch to the "remove-template" branch using the following command:
    ```
-   git checkout clean-template
+   git checkout remove-template
    ```

-2. Merge the "clean-template" branch into the "main" branch:
+2. Merge the "remove-template" branch into the "main" branch:
    ```
-   git merge clean-template
+   git merge remove-template
    ```

    **Note:** Before merging, make sure you have committed or stashed any changes you made to the "main" branch to avoid conflicts.